Best index funds in January 2022

 Expense ratio: 0.09 percent.
 That means every $10,000 invested would cost $9 annually.

 The iShares Core S&P 500 ETF is a fund sponsored by one of the largest fund companies, BlackRock.
-This iShares fund is one of the largest ETFs and like these other large funds, it tracks the S&P 500.
+This iShares fund is one of the largest ETFs and it tracks the S&P 500.
 With an inception date of 2000, this fund is another long-tenured player that’s tracked the index closely over time.

 Expense ratio: 0.03 percent.
 That means every $10,000 invested would cost $3 annually.